-CIB1 and CIB2 are HIV-1 helper factors and their modulation influences envelope-mediated viral entry
+CIB1 and CIB2 are HIV-1 helper factors involved in envelope-mediated viral entry

-Ana Godinho-Santos, Allan J Hance, João Gonçalves and Fabrizio Mammano University of Lisbon, Portugal INSERM, France Université Paris Diderot.
-France
+Ana Godinho-Santos^{1, 2}, Allan J Hance^{2, 3}, João Gonçalves1 and Fabrizio Mammano^{2, 3}

+1University of Lisbon, Portugal

+2INSERM, France

+3University Paris Diderot, France

 Human Immunodeficiency Virus type 1 (HIV-1) relies on the host cell machinery to complete its life cycle.
 Several helper factors have been identified in expectation that a better understanding of host-HIV interactions would lead to novel antiviral targets.
 As the characterization for many of these proteins is still limited, we aimed to depict the contribution of CIB2, previously identified as helper factor, as well as the potential contribution of its homolog, CIB1.
-Knockdown of both CIB1 and CIB2 in shRNA-transduced cell populations strongly impaired viral replication in target cells, recognizing these proteins as non-redundant HIV-1 helper factors.
+Knockdown of both CIB1 and CIB2 in shRNA-transduced cell populations strongly impaired viral replication in target cells, recognizing these proteins as non redundant HIV-1 helper factors.
 Also, a single-round cycle assay demonstrated that normal levels of CIB1 and CIB2 are required for HIV-1 envelope-mediated process.
-In fact, both X4 and R5 viral strains seem to be dependent on CIB1 and CIB2 expression levels, since infectivity of X4- and R5-enveloped particles was affected.
-Moreover, CIB1- and CIB2-knockdown populations displayed reduced viral fusion efficiency when compared to untransduced population, indicating virus-free entry impairment.
-Furthermore, virus-transfer through cell-cell contacts was decreased after co-culture of infected donor cells with CIB1- and CIB2-knockdown target cells.
+In fact, both X4 and R5 viral strains seem to be dependent on CIB1 and CIB2 expression levels, since infectivity of X4 and R5-enveloped particles was affected.
+Moreover, CIB1 and CIB2-knockdown populations displayed reduced viral fusion efficiency when compared to untransduced population, indicating virus-free entry impairment.
+Furthermore, virus transfer through cell-cell contacts was decreased after co-culture of infected donor cells with CIB1 and CIB2-knockdown target cells.
 Flow cytometry showed that surface expression of some key players of both routes of viral entry was altered in CIBs-depleted populations, namely co-receptor CXCR4 and integrin α4β7.
-Taken together, these studies revealed for the first time that CIB1 is a HIV-1 helper factor along with CIB2, and suggest that both CIB1 and CIB2 facilitate HIV-1 entry in natural target cells possibly through modulation of CXCR4 and α4β7.
+Taken together, these studies revealed for the first time that CIB1 is a HIV-1 helper factor along with CIB2 and suggest that both CIB1 and CIB2 facilitate HIV-1 entry in natural target cells possibly through modulation of CXCR4 and α4β7.